leisuzz/ECE740-project/README.md

 # ECE740-project
 Worked with Git user - Kulbear
-Automated Segmentation of Diabetic Retinopathy
+The project named as Automated Segmentation of Diabetic Retinopathy